neo-project/docs/en-us/node/api/sendtoaddress.md

 Transfer to the specified address.

 > [!Note]
-> You need to open the wallet in the Neo-CLI node before executing this command.
+> You will need to open the wallet in the Neo-CLI node, before executing this command.

 ## Parameter Description

 Asset_id: Asset ID (asset identifier), which is the transaction ID of the RegistTransaction when the asset is registered.

-For NEO this is: c56f33fc6ecfcd0c225c4ab356fee59390af8560be0e930faebe74a6daff7c9b
+For NEO: c56f33fc6ecfcd0c225c4ab356fee59390af8560be0e930faebe74a6daff7c9b

-For GAS this is: 602c79718b16e442de58778e148d0b1084e3b2dffd5de6b7b16cee7969282de7
+For GAS: 602c79718b16e442de58778e148d0b1084e3b2dffd5de6b7b16cee7969282de7

 The remaining asset IDs can be queried through the `list asset` command in [CLI Command](../cli.md) or in the Block Chain Browser.

-Address: the payment address.
+Address: Payment address

-Value: the amount of money transferred.
+Value: Amount transferred

-Fee: fee, optional parameter, default is 0.
+Fee: Fee, default value is 0 (optional parameter)

-## Call the example
+## Example

 Request text: